Three Dancing Maidens: Description

 The bronze sculpture features three life-size young women dancing in a circle, their dresses wet and clinging to their bodies.
 The girls have their fingers intertwined and gleeful expressions on their faces.
-Dianne Durante, author of Outdoor Monuments of Manhattan, writes that "it radiates delight, in a way few sculptures match, and there isn’t any point of view that doesn’t reveal some new, graceful aspect".
+Dianne Durante, author of Outdoor Monuments of Manhattan, wrote that "it radiates delight, in a way few sculptures match, and there isn’t any point of view that doesn’t reveal some new, graceful aspect".